notchhill/project-beanz-2.0/documentation/TestPlan.md

         where XX stands in for the screen ID (LS, BC, GC, FF, DD) and >> appends the file rather than overwrites.
 Note - this will have duplicated from the options.

+# Test 4 - Comparison of Input.txt Vs. Miro Chart

+    4.1 Technique
+        A human tester will compared the contents (in the screen blurb spot) for each screen in input.txt to the contents of the matching tile on our flowchart, hosted on Miro.

+    4.2 Infrastructure
+        The Miro chart contains tiles that have all the screens in the game.
+This can easily be compared against input.txt which has all the screens actually written out in the correct format.

 # Table of Test Cases

 Name               | Description                     | Files |